puppetlabs/puppetserver/documentation/puppet-api/v4/catalog.markdown

 ---

-The catalog API returns a compiled catalog for the node specified in the request, making use of provided metadata like facts, environment, and classes if specified.
+The catalog API returns a compiled catalog for the node specified in the request, making use of provided metadata like facts or environment if specified.
 If not specified, it will attempt to fetch this data from Puppet's configured sources (usually PuppetDB or a node classifier).
 The returned catalog is in JSON format, ready to be parsed and applied by an agent.